Germany slashes renewable energy tax due to soaring prices | DW | 15.10.2021

 The transmission system operators calculate the fees by monitoring the income generated from the tax payments and examining wholesale prices as well as how much renewable energy feeds into the grid.

-In 2022, renewable power production is expected to account for 239 terawatt hours (TWh), an increase of 11 TWh, worth approximately €22.8 billion ($26.47 billion) at projected market rates.
+In 2022, renewable power production is expected to account for 239 terawatt hours (TWh), an increase of 11 TWh, worth approximately €22.8 billion at projected market rates.

-Kerstin Andreae of the German utility industry association BDEW concurs the incoming government should abolish the surcharge.
+Kerstin Andreae, of the German utility industry association BDEW, said the incoming government should abolish the surcharge.

 "That would relieve power customers and not least medium-sized industries permanently," she told Reuters.